nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example:

-* `schedule 2 m/remove` removes meeting scheduled with your client indexed 2 on the display.
+* `schedule 2 m/remove` removes meeting scheduled with your client indexed 2 in the displayed list.

 ### Filtering by tag : `filter`